Aaronius/penpal/README.md

 Penpal is designed to run successfully on the most recent versions of Chrome, Firefox, Safari, and Edge.
 If you need to support Internet Explorer 11, feel free to use version 3.x of Penpal.
 See the [3.x README](https://github.com/Aaronius/penpal/tree/3.x) for documentation.

+Penpal has also been reported to work within Ionic projects on iOS and Android devices.

 ## Inspiration

 This library is inspired by: